Rubina Mahal, Recruitment Advisor, Human Resources

 I really like to cook, and I read a lot.
 Right now I’m reading Shantaram.
 I love historical books that have a people aspect to them.
 The people theme seems to be a common trend in my life!

 I had to clean rooms and make beds, essentially housekeeping, at a university.
 It made me realize just how important education is and that finding a job you love is everything.
 I definitely wasn’t a very good housekeeper!

 What is the most important lesson life has taught you?

 That you really need to follow your passion, you can’t fake it.
 Where you’re destined to go is where you should be and what you should be doing.
 Fitting the mold isn’t going to sustain or fulfill you.
 When you find the right fit, you have this balance and serenity that you’re doing good work with a good organization.

 Cat or dog?

-We have an exciting temporary full time role that has recently opened up at Langley Memorial Hospital in their coding department.…
+We have an exciting temporary full time Medical Release of Information position that has recently opened up at Vancouver General Hospital.…

 Featured Job Categories

 - Foundry - BC Integrated Youth Services Initiative (BC-IYSI)